 - Email me and/or the TAs if you need help or have any questions!
 We are happy to meet with you for any reason.
-Don't suffer in silence-it's our job to help you out. - Come to class and arrive on time; stay until the end of lecture without disrupting fellow students (ie, packing up your belongings). - Complete assigned readings in a timely fashion.
-Doing the readings prior to the class for which they have been assigned will allow you to best participate in any activities/discussions. - Regularly check Canvas and your email for announcements. - Silence or turn off your cell phone during class. - Be respectful when using electronic devices during class.
-Laptops are allowed for note-taking purposes.
+Don't suffer in silence-it's our job to help you out. - Come to class.
+It will be very hard to succeed in this class without attending. - Please try to arrive to class on time and stay until the end of lecture without disrupting fellow students.
+I understand that the UBC campus is large, and you may be running to-and-from classes!
+But many late students, or students packing up their belongings early, can be very distracting to others trying to listen to lecture. - Complete assigned readings in a timely fashion.
+Doing the readings prior to the class for which they have been assigned will allow you to best participate in any activities/discussions. - Regularly check Canvas and your email for announcements. - Be respectful when using electronic devices during class. - You can have your cell phone with you in class-- emergency calls happen!
+But I ask that you be mindful of other students, of the instructor, and of your own learning.
+Consider turning your phone on vibrate or only allowing calls from important numbers. - Laptops are allowed for note-taking purposes.
 However, keep in mind that research shows better memory retention when taking notes by hand versus with a laptop (Mueller & Oppenheimer, 2014).
 Moreover, multi-tasking while taking notes on a laptop is detrimental not just to your own learning, but to classmates sitting nearby (Sana et al., 2013)!
 Please be considerate. - Engage in productive classroom discussion and debate. - Respect your classmates, your TAs, and your instructor. - Maintain academic integrity.